Operation and Management of Maritime Systems

-In 1999 in Bologna the foundation for a uniform, European higher education Area was laid, which is characterized by internationally compatible final degrees of Bachelor- and master's degree courses.
 The Master degree is a second university degree and offers also for graduates of technical colleges the possibility for further doctoral degree.

 Additional advantages of the Master's final degree are clear to see.
 The graduate gains a better overview of the universal picture in terms of maritime systems due to the Master's degree course in Rostock-Warnemünde.
 Thereby the personal market value as well as the application advantage in terms of job advertisement can increase – compared with those of graduates of a Bachelor's degree course.